Ozark Highlands Trail

 Waypoint OHT-52

-To Buy Map: If you don't want to take advantage of the FREE download, color weatherproof versions (11x17) of each map are available for $5 each plus S&H by emailing Charlie@OuachitaMaps.com.
+To Buy Maps: Color weatherproof versions (11x17) of each map are available for $5 each plus S&H by emailing Charlie at cew5151@gmail.com (you will proably need to cut and paste the address into your email app).
 A 20% discount is available if you want the entire set.
-That is $73 folded and delivered by mail in the US.
-Expensive, yes but cheaper than the $90+ for the full set of USGS topo, that don't have the trail.
+That is $4.00 per sheet or $83 total, delivered by Priority Mail in the US.
+Expensive?
+Yes, but, there are 17 maps and it is much cheaper than the $200+ for the full set of USGS topos, that doesn't even have the trail.